gnoyixiang/react-piano/README.md

 - [x] use complex css
 - [x]  allow two pianos on same screen to function perfectly
 - [x] error handle all edge/invalid cases
+- [x] write test for all components
-- [ ] write jest test
+- [ ] write test for all containers

 #### SECONDARY MISSION
-- deploy app for public viewing
+- [ ] deploy app for public viewing
-- deploy storybook for public viewing
+- [ ] deploy storybook for public viewing